GSA/piv-guides/pages/locally-trusted-ocsp.md

   > The Microsoft <!-- The "Microsoft" OCSP Responder has not been mentioned before.
 Is it the same as the "OCSP Responder" or different? -->OCSP Responder adds **ocsp** to the URL, e.g., http://[servername]/ocsp.

-  5. Click on the adjacent **Add URL** button.
+  5. Click on the **Add URL** button.

 ![Add a custom OCSP URL](../img/local-ocsp-client-3.png)

-  > The URL appears in the text box list directly _below_ the **Add URL** button.

-  6. Confirm that the URL appears in the list.
+  6. Confirm that the URL appears in the text box list.

 ![Custom OCSP URL added to certificate properties](../img/local-ocsp-client-4.png)

-  > By using the same window used in Steps 4-6, you can add and configure multiple OCSP Responder URLs. <!-- Will all of the OCSP Responders be activated by the same CA certificate or does each one require its own CA certificate? -->
+  > By using the same window used in Steps 4-6 above, you can add and configure multiple OCSP Responder URLs.

-  7. Click on **OK** when satisfied with all of the added OCSP Responders.
+  7. Click on **OK** when satisfied with the added OCSP Responders.

-  > All applications that use Windows certificate validation Application Programming Interfaces (APIs) will now attempt to use your configured OCSP Responder when validating certificates *issued* by this CA.
+  > Now, all applications that use Windows certificate validation Application Programming Interfaces (APIs) will use your configured OCSP Responder when validating certificates *issued* by this CA.

 ### Configure the Group Policy